-“But I thought it was big in the Midwest,” I say.
+I frowned.
+“But I thought it was big in the Midwest.”

 “Might be.
-But all anyone wanted to play in Wisconsin was euchre when I was out there.”
+All anyone wanted to play in Wisconsin was euchre when I was out there.”

-I clam up for a second.
-He’s treating me how I swore I wouldn’t treat him.
+I clammed up for a second.
+He was treating me like I swore I wouldn’t treat him.
 What do I do, what do I do, what do I do?
-Maybe acting a little more like myself will be okay after all?
+Maybe acting a little more like myself would be okay after all?
 Maybe?

-“Well,” I say, sniffing miffishly.
+“Well,” I said, adopting a superior air.
 “Clearly it pales in comparison to cribbage, or I certainly would have heard of it before.”